Joined Neil De Ville at the auctioning of these eight old photos and managed to purchase them.

 The new discovery was Sea Blossom (1).
 The gable front image of the bungalow (2) has never (to our knowledge) been identified until now.
 The Widewater side of it looked quite different (5) but alongside it on the left is the distinctive looking covered belvedere top of Silver Sea that is also shown in other photos (3 and 4) together with its neighbour Sorrento.

 Not all bungalows at the Widewater beach were damaged or destroyed at the same time by the same storms.
-All of these though were eventually destroyed, even Sea Blossom, Silver Sea and Sorrento (6).
+All of them though eventually succumbed, even Sea Blossom, Silver Sea and Sorrento (6).

 (C) Roger Bateman, Shoreham July 2019